AngularChat

 ]);

-On top of the services I have also created a few directives.
-The first one is responsible for auto scrolling the overfown container div element that holds the chat messages.
+On top of the services I built a few directives.
+The first one auto-scrolls the overflowing container div that holds chat messages:

 app.directive('autoscroll', function () {